cksystemsteaching/selfie/book.md

 Try to count with four bits!

 Notice that the value of a digit increases as it appears further to the left of other digits.
-In fact, with binary notation it increases by a factor of 2, that is, by an *order of magnitude*, for each digit to the right of it.
-Similarly, with decimal notation it increases by a factor of 10.
+In fact, with binary notation it increases by a factor of 2 for each digit to the right of it.
+Similarly, with decimal notation it increases by a factor of 10, that is, by an *order of magnitude*.
 This is genius.
 The idea is called *hindu-arabic* notation.
 And the thing that is arabic about it is that the value of digits depends on what is written to the right of their position rather than all other writing in Western culture where content develops from left to right.

 The other thing that is cool about that notation is that it is so compact, in fact, exponentially more compact than *unary* notation using base 1, so just one symbol, say, the bar | symbol.
 Take 85, for example, in unary: